ipfs/ipfs-blog/src/_blog/js-ipfs-0.63.0-esm-libp2p-0.37.x-and-lightweight-peerids.md

 [ECMAScript Modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) are the module system for JavaScript.

-Other modules systems have been implemented in the past - [CommonJS](https://en.wikipedia.org/wiki/CommonJS), [RequireJS](https://requirejs.org/), etc, but these have all been userland solutions to the problem of how to organise your JavaScript, none of them have ever been part of the language.
+Other modules systems have been implemented in the past (e.g., [CommonJS](https://en.wikipedia.org/wiki/CommonJS), [RequireJS](https://requirejs.org/)), but these have all been userland solutions to the problem of how to organize your JavaScript; none of them have ever been part of the language.

-This means in order to take advantage of a module system, you need to run your code through a bundler such as [webpack](https://webpack.js.org) or [esbuild](https://esbuild.github.io/), which introduces a build step and means you can't just run a js file - we've got so used to needing the platform (e.g. node) to support a userland module system (e.g. CommonJS) or needing all this additional tooling that adds complexity and makes things slow that we just accept it as normal.
+This means in order to take advantage of a module system, you need to run your code through a bundler such as [webpack](https://webpack.js.org) or [esbuild](https://esbuild.github.io/), which introduces a build step and means you can't just run a js file.
+We've got so used to needing the platform (e.g., node) to support a userland module system (e.g., CommonJS) or needing all this additional tooling that adds complexity and makes things slow.

-That all changed in 2015 with [ES6](https://262.ecma-international.org/6.0/#sec-ecmascript-language-scripts-and-modules) which among other things introduced the module specification.
+The beginning of change started in 2015 with [ES6](https://262.ecma-international.org/6.0/#sec-ecmascript-language-scripts-and-modules), which among other things introduced the module specification.

-By now the `import`/`export` syntax for modules should be familiar, it's used in [TypeScript](https://www.typescriptlang.org), [React](https://reactjs.org) and other environments, mostly via transpilation by such tools as [babel](https://babeljs.io).
+By now the `import`/`export` syntax for modules should be familiar.
+It's used in [TypeScript](https://www.typescriptlang.org), [React](https://reactjs.org) and other environments, mostly via transpilation by such tools as [babel](https://babeljs.io).

-Back in 2018, FireFox shipped `v60` which meant all major browsers supported ES modules, the final platform that needed was Node.js.
-Node.js actually release support behind a flag in `v8.5.0` in 2017 but it was only with `v13.2.0` in 2019 that it came out from behind that flag and with `v14.8.0` last year that top-level await was also enabled by default.
+Back in 2018, FireFox shipped `v60`, which meant all major browsers supported ES modules.
+Node.js was the final platform that needed support.
+Node.js actually released support behind a flag in `v8.5.0` in 2017 but it was only with `v13.2.0` in 2019 that it came out from behind that flag and with `v14.8.0` in 2021 that top-level ``await`` was also enabled by default.

 With `v16` becoming Active LTS in October last year it meant we were [finally able](https://github.com/ipfs/community/blob/master/CONTRIBUTING_JS.md#supported-versions) to upgrade to ESM an embrace the bright new bundlerless future.

 With `libp2p@0.37.x` and `ipfs@0.63.x` both modules are published exclusively as ESM.

-There are migration guides available for [libp2p](https://github.com/libp2p/js-libp2p/blob/master/doc/migrations/v0.36-v.037.md) and [ipfs](https://github.com/ipfs/js-ipfs/blob/master/docs/upgrading/v0.62-v0.63.md)
+There are migration guides available for [libp2p](https://github.com/libp2p/js-libp2p/blob/master/doc/migrations/v0.36-v.037.md) and [ipfs](https://github.com/ipfs/js-ipfs/blob/master/docs/upgrading/v0.62-v0.63.md).

-If you are running in a CJS environment (e.g. node before `v14.8`), you'll need to either convert your codebase to ESM, or use the [dynamic `import` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to load `ipfs` and/or `libp2p`.
+If you are running in a CJS environment (e.g., node before `v14.8`), you'll need to either convert your codebase to ESM, or use the [dynamic `import` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to load `ipfs` and/or `libp2p`.
 Note that `ipfs` and `libp2p` are only tested fully on Active and Current LTS versions, which is `v16`+ at the time of writing.

 ## libp2p in TypeScript